MicrosoftDocs/azure-docs/articles/migrate/contoso-migration-rebuild.md

 > [!div class="checklist"]
 > * **Step 1: Provision AKS and ACR**: Contoso provisions the managed AKS cluster and Azure container registry using PowerShell
 > * **Step 2: Build Docker containers**: They set up CI for Docker containers using VSTS, and push them to the ACR.
-> * **Step 3: Deploy backend microservices**: They deploy the rest of the infrastructure that will be leveraged by backend microservices.
+> * **Step 3: Deploy back-end microservices**: They deploy the rest of the infrastructure that will be leveraged by back-end microservices.
-> * **Step 4: Deploy frontend infrastructure**: They deploy the frontend infrastructure, inlcuding blob storage for the pet phones, the Cosmos DB, and Vision API.
+> * **Step 4: Deploy front-end infrastructure**: They deploy the front-end infrastructure, inlcuding blob storage for the pet phones, the Cosmos DB, and Vision API.
-> * **Step 5: Migrate the backend**: They deploy microservices and run on AKS, to migrate the backend.
+> * **Step 5: Migrate the back end**: They deploy microservices and run on AKS, to migrate the back end.
-> * **Step 6: Publish the frontend**: They publish the SmartHotel app to the Azure App service, and the Function App that will be called by the pet service.
+> * **Step 6: Publish the front end**: They publish the SmartHotel app to the Azure App service, and the Function App that will be called by the pet service.